-I first visited Seattle back in 2010 with my Dad, as part of a six week West Coast road trip.
+I first visited Seattle back in 2010 with my Dad, just after doing a beautiful Olympic Peninsula road trip.

 We only had a couple of days in Seattle so we did the general touristy stuff – ate seafood on the waterfront, visited the Pike Place Market, went to the Art Museum and wandered around the downtown.